djeada/Databases-Notes/notes/05_storage_and_indexing/05_indexing.md

 [A-F] [G-L]  [M-S]  [T-Z]
 ```

-**Key Components and Concepts:**

-1. **Bounding Boxes (BBox):** Represents the spatial extent of the data within each node.
+- **Bounding Boxes (BBox)** represent the spatial extent of the data within each node.
-2. **Flexible Operators:** Supports a wide range of operations beyond simple comparisons, such as spatial containment.
+- **Flexible Operators** support a wide range of operations beyond simple comparisons, such as spatial containment.

 **Operational Mechanics:**

-- **Search:** Utilizes bounding boxes to quickly eliminate non-relevant branches.
+- **Search** utilizes bounding boxes to quickly eliminate non-relevant branches.
-- **Insertion:** Adjusts bounding boxes to accommodate new entries while maintaining balance.
+- **Insertion** adjusts bounding boxes to accommodate new entries while maintaining balance.
-- **Deletion:** Updates bounding boxes and reorganizes the tree as necessary.
+- **Deletion** updates bounding boxes and reorganizes the tree as necessary.

 **Advantages:**